AnuragBorker/App_Dev_Mini_Project/README.md

 ## Functional Overview

+* **Authentication**
+  * Enter login name and password to login.
+  * To sign up, enter the password twice and confirm.
+  * Visit the Profile section.
+    * To reset password.
+    * To logout from the application.

+* **Application Functionality**
-* Lists all registered users.
+  * List all registered users.
+  * Tap on a listed user tile to initiate a conversation or send a message.
-* One-on-one messaging in real-time (text only).
+    * Type the message and submit (text only).
+One-on-one messaging in real-time (text only) supported.
-* Simple, intuitive interface.
-* Users can change password and logout from the **Profiles Page**.
-* Supports only one active collaboration per user in this version.
-* **Sign In / Sign Up Screens:** Handle authentication.
-* **Profile photo upload:** Not currently supported due to Firebase Blaze subscription requirement.
+    * Only the recepient can see the message sent to him.
+    * Recepient will see the unread message count and preview of last message received is displayed for each chat conversation.

 ---